 Global Warming: Definition, Causes, Effects, Solutions, Facts, Topics

 This concept received still more attention in the 20th century as empirical evidence, as well as climate models, became increasingly available.
-The awareness of climate change is important as it will impact future global climate influencing the development of ecosystems extreme climate conditions, and sea levels, as well as posing threats to human health.
-In looking at this phenomenon, it is possible to come up with measures which would assist in preventing the devastating impacts of these changes on human beings as well as guarding the earth for future generations.
+The awareness of climate change is important as it impacts future global climate, influencing the development of ecosystems, extreme climate conditions, and sea levels, as well as posing threats to human health.
+It is now a major global environmental concern.

 Causes of Global Warming